tdegeus/GooseFEM/docs/index.rst

 | |badge5| |badge6| |badge7|
 | |badge8|

+This header-only module provides C++ classes (including Python wrappers) to write simulations using the Finite Element Method.

 .. note::

   This library is free to use under the `GPLv3 license <https://github.com/tdegeus/GooseFEM/blob/master/LICENSE>`_.
 Any additions are very much appreciated, in terms of suggested functionality, code, documentation, testimonials, word of mouth advertisement, ....
 Bugs or feature requests can be filed on `GitHub <http://github.com/tdegeus/GooseFEM>`_.
 As always, the code comes with no guarantee.
 None of the developers can be held responsible for possible mistakes.